Thabo-Dladla/2nd-_year_first_semester/README.md

 SQL query design and database management
 Version control with Git (from assingment1)

-**Please note that some of the base files in here were provide by my educators i cannot take creadit for all the work**
+**Note: Some of the base files in here were provide by my educators i cannot take creadit for all the work**
+**Note: These assignments are shared for learning and portfolio purposes only.**